Title

 The Bureau of Customs establishes a streamlined procedure for cash refunds of input VAT on importations linked to zero-rated transactions, ensuring compliance with relevant financial regulations and facilitating timely reimbursements for eligible claimants.

-The main objective is to implement the provisions for cash refund of input VAT on importations attributable to zero-rated transactions under Section 112 of the National Internal Revenue Code, as amended, and to provide the procedure for such cash refunds.
+It prescribes the procedure for the cash refund of input VAT on importations attributable to zero-rated transactions under Section 112 of the NIRC, as amended, for which an appropriation has been set aside.

-The memorandum covers all claims for refund of input VAT on importations attributable to zero-rated transactions under Section 112 of the National Internal Revenue Code, as amended.
+It covers all claims for refund of input VAT on importations attributable to zero-rated transactions under Section 112 of the NIRC, as amended.

-The TCS must check for: (1) Copy of claimant's application for VAT refund pursuant to Section 112 of the NIRC; (2) BIR endorsement to the BOC determining validity of the VAT refund claim with authority for BOC to issue credit/refund; (3) Original or certified true copies of Import Entry and Internal Revenue Declarations (IEIRDs), BOC Official Receipts or Statement of Settlement of Duties and Taxes, Single Administrative Documents, and List of Importations for the claim period.
+Examples include: (1) the claimant’s application for VAT refund under Sec.
+112 of the NIRC; (2) BIR endorsement to the BOC with BIR’s determination and authority for BOC to issue VAT credit/refund; and (3) originals or certified true copies of Import Entry and Internal Revenue Declarations (IEIRDs) and related documents such as BOC official receipts (BCORs) or statement of settlement of duties and taxes.

 Analyze Cases Smarter, Faster